2024-devops-alt-dist/microSaas_LDF/README.md

 Stop the application: `docker-compose down` (stops and removes containers, but preserves database data).

-View the status of services: `docker-compose ps`.
+View the status of services: `docker-compose ps`

 View logs: `docker-compose logs -f`.